mihamieat/cts-cli/README.md

 ```
 ### Departure Time
 This command allows you to get the estimated departure time from a specific station.
-You will interctively specify the station.
+You will interactively specify the station.
 ```sh
 cts-cli departure-time
 Usage: cts-cli departure-time [OPTIONS]